-Mesora was created as a free resource for Jewish learning, including free articles, publications, live classes and discussions, and interactive programs and activism for world Jewry.
-Over these years, Mesora has posted thousands of articles and lectures, generating a tremendous, sustained yearly response.
-Below are stats for 19972015:
+Mesora was created as a free resource for Jewish learning, including articles, publications, live classes and discussions, and interactive programs and activism for world Jewry.
+Over 20 years, Mesora has posted thousands of articles and lectures.
+Below are stats for 19972017:

 - 4,000,000+ JewishTimes issues downloaded